tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * Models were trained on the entire dataset, then made predictions.

-* We will now split a dataset into training and testing data and run a linear regression on them.
+* We will now split a dataset into training and testing data, and run a linear regression on them.

 Open the notebook and introduce the dataset: